Acupuncture

 What Conditions Is Moxa For?

 Moxa can be used almost as diversely as acupuncture needles.
 It is very effective for mental and emotional type issues such as anxiety, insomnia, and stress.
+It is also popular for women’s issues and digestive disorders.

 The moxa is applied by a practitioner holding the moxa roll just above the skin at the level you feel the warm glow of the moxa but also at a safe distance to avoid unwanted pain.
-The location moxa is applied is dependant on the condition, but it can be used almost anywhere on the body.
+The location moxa is applied is dependent on the condition, but it can be used almost anywhere on the body.

 Moxibustion